sybrew/the-seo-framework/readme.txt

 		* This didn't affect the output logic, so without debugging there we no issues.
 	* Auto generated term titles no longer show used HTML.
 	* In the sitemap, entries without an URL no longer occur, for any reason whatsoever.
-	* When the blog page is pending, password protected, or private, it's no longer included in the sitemap.
 	* The SEO title placeholder no longer removes expected HTML tags when updated.
-	* The cursor on question links now defaults to pointer again.
+	* The cursor on question links now defaults to pointer again, instead of the wrapper's.

 * **For translators:**
 	* **Added:**